dbolton/SolidBackup/README.md

 ## Download
 1. Go to the [latest release](https://github.com/dbolton/SolidBackup/releases/latest) and choose the file that ends ".exe".
-2. Open the .exe file to install the software
+2. Open the .exe file to install the software.
+(The same installer works on 64- and 32-bit computers)
-.
-(This executable should be x86 compatible as well as x64)
 3. If you get a message "Windows protected your PC," choose **More info**, then choose **Run anyway**.
 This message occurs for installers that are not signed.
 Unfortunately, code signing cost money and this software is not bringing in money.
-(This only occurs when Windows SmartScreen is active in Windows 8/10, otherwise you just get the standard administrative permission prompt)
+(This only occurs when Windows SmartScreen is active in Windows 8 and 10, otherwise you just get the standard administrative permission prompt.)
 4. Choose **Yes** when Microsoft Windows asks "Do you want to allow this app from an unknown publisher to make changes to your device?"
 Solid Backup needs administrative permissions to access all folders and files (including open files).
 It also needs administrative permission to set up a schedule.
-(Administrative access is already ticked in the shortcut the installer makes)

 ## Contribute
 Do you want to improve Solid Backup?
 Awesome!
 Please see [Contributing](https://github.com/dbolton/SolidBackup/blob/master/CONTRIBUTING.md).